danielcr0995/dice_game/README.md

 # Dice game

-Created on The complete web development bootcam by Angela Yu
+Created on The complete web development bootcamp by Angela Yu